Battle of Nijmegen: 19 September: battle of Keizer Lodewijkplein

 The British and American commanders Browning (British 1st Airborne Corps), Gavin (82nd Airborne Division), Horrocks (XXX Corps) and Adair (British Guards Armoured Division) held a meeting in the morning of 19 September in Molenhoek to determine their strategy.
 The binational force was split in two groups: the western group would take the Railway Bridge, and the eastern group the Road Bridge.
 The arrival of the British gave Gavin the necessary sense of security to send some of his troops from the Groesbeek Heights to join the assault.

 At 16:00, the Anglo-American combat forces moved into town, resulting in a heavy firefight at the Keizer Lodewijkplein.
 The British tanks and armour exchanged fire with the German anti-tank cannons and infantry entrenched at the Valkhof fortress, while the American paratroopers fortified themselves in residential buildings on the square's south side.
 Meanwhile, heavy German artillery bombarded the attackers from Lent across the river Waal.

 Soon it became apparent that a mere head-on assault on the German positions might take several more days.
 However, the Allies did not have that much time to spare in relieving the British troops in Arnhem.
 It necessitated capturing the north end of both bridges to isolate the German forces on the south bank.
 To accomplish this, infantry would have to cross the river under fire.
 The 3rd Battalion, 504th PIR crossed the Heumen bridge in the evening of 19 September, and set up camp in the Jonkerbos at 21:15.
-Brigadier General Gavin ordered Captain Julian Cook to find boats to cross the Waal.
+Brigadier General Gavin ordered Major Julian Cook to find boats to cross the Waal.
 Initially, Cook had no idea where to get them.
 Eventually, canvas boats had to be transported from Belgium, delaying the Waal crossing by a day.
 Originally, these would be 32 boats, but underway a truck carrying six boats was destroyed, and so only 26 reached their destination.